 - 2: Stands for msoAutomationSecurityByUI.
 In this case, the actual security setting is set through the Security dialog box.

-Generally, as suggested by Microsoft, you may want to reset Application.AutomationSecurity to the default (msoAutomationSecurityLow) after opening the appropriate Excel workbook and before ending the relevant Sub.
+You may want to (generally) reset Application.AutomationSecurity to the default (msoAutomationSecurityLow) after opening the appropriate Excel workbook and before ending the relevant Sub.
 This reduces the risk of having problems later when a particular solution relies on that default value.

 The Application.GetOpenFilename Method: A Closer Look